 Capadulla is typically prepared in one of the following ways to extract its medicinal properties:

-• Alcoholic Tonic: The bark is steeped in red wine, rum, or another alcohol for several weeks, allowing the active compounds to infuse.
+- Tonic (with vegetable glycerine): The bark is steeped glycerin (5:1 of glycerin to herb) for several weeks, allowing the active compounds to infuse.
 This tonic is taken in small daily doses for sustained effects.

 Caution and Considerations